Tanndev/Maelstrom/documentation/rules.md

 - **Common Attributes:** Intelligence
 - **Advanced Specialties:** Stealth, Close Approach, Precise Arrival, Jump Plotting
 - **General Specialties:** Gravity Assists, Low Energy Transfers, Constant Thrust, Suborbital Routes

+###### Statecraft
+Statecraft represents a character's knowledge of the modern political landscape, governments, corporations, and jurisdictions.
+It's used to understand the relationships between the myriad governments and corporations, navigate complex jurisdictional boundaries, negotiate interplanetary or corporate deals, cut through bureaucratic red tape, and find legal loopholes.
+Statecraft only provides information about current and recent events, [Humanities](#humanities) is required for a true historical perspective.
+- **Common Attributes:** Intelligence, Wits
+- **Advanced Specialties:** Statutory Law, Contracts
+- **General Specialties:** Corporate Politics, Government Politics, Specific System (Sol, Maelstrom, etc)

 #### Specialties
 Specialties represent areas where characters have focused their training or experience.
 Each specialty is connected to a single ability, but characters can unlock multiple specialties for each ability.
 There is no limit on the number of specialties which can be acquired for a given ability, but there is a limit for how many specialties can be used on a given roll.
 (See [Using Specialties](#using-specialties) for more details.)